 Strengthening the immune system with cortisol

 Cortisol also plays an anti-inflammatory role by inhibiting the production of pro-inflammatory cytokines, molecules that promote inflammation.
-This action helps modulate immune responses to infections and pathogens, helping our body cope with external aggressions.
+This action helps modulate immune responses to infections and pathogens, helping our bodies cope with external aggressions.